pivotal/docs-tap/learning-center/workshop-content/building-an-image.hbs.md

-# Building an image
+# Build an image for Learning Center

-This topic explains how to include an extra system, third-party tool, or configuration in your image by bundling workshop content from the Learning Center workshop base image.
+This tells you how to include an extra system, third-party tool, or configuration in your image by bundling workshop content from the Learning Center workshop base image.
 The following sample workshop template provides a `Dockerfile`.

 ## <a id="structure-of-dockerfile"></a>Structure of the Dockerfile